aguoietf/merged-ietf-ccamp-wdm-tunnel-yang/draft-bgk-ccamp-merged-wdm-tunnel.md

    -  other optical attributes

-   Each path can be a tunnel (only defined by source and destination node) or a network tunnel (additionally needs source and destination transponders).
+Each path can be a tunnel (only defined by the source and destination node) or a network tunnel (additionally needs source and destination transponders).
 Therefore, all the attributes are optional to support both situations.

-   This is achieved by a combination of the traffic engineering tunnel attributes explained in {{!I-D.ietf-teas-yang-te}} and augments when necessary.
-For instance, source address, source flexi-grid transponder, destination address and destination flexi-grid transponder attributes are directly taken from tunnel, whereas other attributes such as source flexi-grid port, destination flexi-grid port are defined, as they are specific for flexi-grid.
+This is achieved by combining the traffic engineering tunnel attributes explained in {{!I-D.ietf-teas-yang-te}} and augments when necessary.
+For instance, source address, source flexi-grid transponder, destination address and destination flexi-grid transponder attributes are directly taken from the tunnel; other tunnel attributes such as source flexi-grid port, destination flexi-grid port are defined, as they are specific for flexi-grid.

 # Example of Use